 The deadline for receipt of all applications materials is December 1st, when review of applications begins.
 By late January, invitations will be issued via email to a small number of applicants to attend a Virtual Open House, typically hosted in late February.
 Participation is not required, but is strongly encouraged.
 The first offers of admission will be issued shortly thereafter and will continue until the class of students is complete.
 Open House invitees are encouraged to remain in close contact with the Admissions Committee throughout the process.

 If you have any questions with regard to the application requirements please contact:

 Central Michigan University, Clinical Psychology Programs

 1. CMU College of Graduate Studies application (required)

 Complete and submit Central Michigan University's application form with all required application materials to the College of Graduate Studies.
-The Department of Psychology requires a Personal Statement, explained on the Information Form, Item (see #2 below).
+The Department of Psychology requires a Statement of Research Interest.
+Requirements can be found in the application.
 Transcripts should be sent to the College of Graduate Studies, Central Michigan University, 802 Industrial Drive, Mt.
 Pleasant, MI 48858.
+They can also be sent electronically directly from your prior school to email@example.com.
 For an update on your application status, please call (989) 774-4444.

+GRE scores are currently optional.
 The subject portion of the GRE is not required.
-Please submit your GRE scores in one of the following ways:
+If you choose to, please submit your GRE scores in one of the following ways:

 a) Request that the Educational Testing Service (ETS) send an official copy of your GRE Score Report to the Department of Psychology, Central Michigan University, Sloan Hall 101, Mt.
 Pleasant, Michigan 48859.
 The code for Central Michigan University is 1106; the Clinical Psychology Program Code number is 2001.
 OR